gurnec/btcrecover/TUTORIAL.md

 *btcrecover* can accept as input a text file which has a list of what are called password “tokens”.
 A token is simply a portion of a password which you do remember, even if you don't remember where that portion appears in the actual password.
 It will combine these tokens in different ways to create different whole password guesses to try.

-This plain text file, typically named tokens.txt, can be created in any basic text editor, such as Notepad on Windows or TextEdit on OS X, and should probably be saved into the same folder as the *btcrecover.py* script (just to keep things simple).
+This plain text file, typically named `tokens.txt`, can be created in any basic text editor, such as Notepad on Windows or TextEdit on OS X, and should probably be saved into the same folder as the `btcrecover.py` script (just to keep things simple).

 ### Basics ###

 Let’s say that you remember your password contains 3 parts, you just can’t remember in what order you used them.
-Here are the contents of a simple tokens.txt file:
+Here are the contents of a simple `tokens.txt` file:

     Cairo
     Beetlejuice